aguerguichon/eGammaScaleFactors/README.md

 NB: GridJobList.txt is a list of all jobs which output files haven't been downloaded yet

-####Reading datasets from a csv file - creating csv file with datasets####
+###Reading datasets from a csv file - creating csv file with datasets###

 - It it possible to create a csv file with the dataset corresponding to each run number available in a given grl.
-For that, add the 'makecsv' in your line command (works only for DATA15 and DATA16 keys for now):
+For that, add the `makecsv` in your line command (works only for DATA15 and DATA16 keys for now):
 ```
 python RunGrid.py makecsv DATA15 DATA16
 ```
-In FunctionsRunGrid.py, instead of writing the full name of the datasets in the fileList map, just indicate the 'list' key as follows:
+In FunctionsRunGrid.py, instead of writing the full name of the datasets in the fileList map, just indicate the `list` key as follows:
 ```
 fileList['yourShortcut']=['list', 'yourConfigFile']
 ```